ashadi-cc/historical-rate/README.md

 # Installation
 - make run - Running on development mode. make sure you have Golang installed on your sistem

-# Build container
+# Build and run app in container
-- make container - Build docker container
+- make container - build docker container
+- docker run -p 8001:8001 your_build_image_tag

 # API Endpoint
 - GET localhost:8001/rates/latest